 One of the most profound insights I have learnt about OO is that class design — the shaping of classes & types — is best informed by what processing needs to do, rather than the ‘kind’ of entities it goes between.

-At this point, we’ll address a common interjection — what about bean-style entities, and inheritance of their properties?
-Surely these aren’t behavior!
+At this point, we’ll address a common interjection — what about bean-style entities, and their properties?
+Surely inheritance should just follow these!
 Continue reading